sudoroom/randomMath/README.md

-# Random math over the years at SudoRoom
+# Random Cool math over the years at SudoRoom